anuix/gulp-boilerplate/README.md

 # Gulp boilerplate (SASS, Babel, JS)
 This is a simple gulp boilerplate built for CakePHP3's file structure.
-It is based on devlifeX's project (boilerplate-gulp-sass-babel).
+It is based on devlifeX's work (boilerplate-gulp-sass-babel).

 # Install
 ```bash